A search for pair halos around active galactic nuclei through a temporal analysis of Fermi-LAT data: Temporal analysis for a search for pair halos around AGNs

 Note that the obtained constraints on the fraction of \grays{} attributable to a pair halo component were derived under the assumption that a pair halo component does not contribute to the region of $1^{\circ}.0<$r$<1^{\circ}.3$.
 This region was used to estimate a background.
 Using the number of photons in the outer annular bin (see Table \ref{TabStackRedshift}), we found that the fraction of \grays{} from the stacked AGN sample attributable to a background in the first annular bin ($r<0^{\circ}.21$) is 2-4\% for the three energy bands and for the redshift interval of $z<0.2$, 4-6\% for the three energy bands and for the redshift interval of $0.2<z<0.6$, 6-7\% for the three energy bands and for the redshift interval of $0.6<z<1.3$, and 9-11\% for the three energy bands and for the redshift interval of $z>1.3$.
 The assumption that a pair halo component does not contribute to the region of $1^{\circ}.0<$r$<1^{\circ}.3$ can be weakened.
 For this purpose, we modified the procedure described above.
 First we divided the number of photons without the subtraction of a background (see Table \ref{Tab3}) in the first bin by that in the second bin for AGN flares and for quiescent AGN states.
 Second we subtracted the equal number of photons, $x$, from the first and second annular bins for quiescent AGN states (these photons come from a possible pair halo component + a background).
 Note that a background contributes the same number of photons in the first and second annular bins, because their surface areas are the same.
 Thus, this procedure leads to the equation for the ratios of the numbers of photons in the first and second annular bins for the energy band of 4.5-6 GeV and for the redshift interval, z$<$0.2,

 where the left-hand side of this equation is for quiescent states (see Table \ref{TabStackRedshift}) and the right-hand side is for flares (see Table \ref{Tab2}).
 We compute the 95\% upper limits for the fraction of \grays{} from the stacked AGN sample attributable to a pair halo component + a background in the first annular bin ($r<0^{\circ}.21$).
-For the redshift interval of $z<0.2$, we found that these fractions equals 13\% for the energy band of 4.5-6 GeV, 7\% for the energy band of 6-10 GeV, and 6\% for the energy band of $>$10 GeV.
-For the redshift interval of $0.2<z<0.6$, we found that these fractions equal 11\% for the energy band of 4.5-6 GeV, 8\% for the energy band of 6-10 GeV, and 10\% for the energy band of $>$10 GeV.
-For the redshift interval of $0.6<z<1.3$, we found that these fractions equal 14\% for the energy band of 4.5-6 GeV, 15\% for the energy band of 6-10 GeV, and 12\% for the energy band of $>$10 GeV.
-Finally, for the redshift interval of $1.3<z$, we found that these fractions equal 20\% for the energy band of 4.5-6 GeV, 17\% for the energy band of 6-10 GeV, and 15\% for the energy band of $>$10 GeV.
+The computed 95\% upper limits are shown in the bottom part of Table \ref{RatioHaloes}.